galeone/galeone.github.io/_posts/2025-03-15-getting-back-to-the-eu-from-google-cloud-to-self-hosted-vps.md

 ## The reasons

-There are many reasons why I decided to move the service from Google Cloud to OVH.
+There are two main reasons why I decided to move the service from Google Cloud to OVH.
 The first one is purely economical: the costs of the Cloud SQL instance were too high.
-I was paying too much for the very minimal setup of the instance, with very poor performance.
+I was paying too much for the very minimal setup of the instance, which delivered very poor performance.

-The second reason is political, instead.
-It's my first small step of "getting back to the EU" to reduce the dependency from the US companies.
+The second reason is political.
+It's my first small step of "getting back to the EU" to reduce dependency on US companies.

 ## The CI/CD pipeline

-The CI/CD pipeline is the same I had with Google Cloud, but now it's hosted on [GitHub Actions](https://github.com/features/actions).
+The CI/CD pipeline is similar to what I had with Google Cloud, but now it's hosted on [GitHub Actions](https://github.com/features/actions).
-This time, instead of deploying on the cloud, I deploy the service on a VPS.
-The result is the same: the service is deployed on the VPS in seconds, and the cost is very low.
+Instead of deploying to the cloud, I deploy the service on a VPS.
+The end result is the same: the service is deployed in seconds, but at a much lower cost.
-Moreover, since we are deploying a Go application and the compiler generates self contained binaries, the deployment is very fast and it doesn't require any external dependency or containerization.
+Additionally, since we are deploying a Go application that compiles to self-contained binaries, the deployment is very fast and doesn't require any external dependencies or containerization.

 For the sake of completeness, I'm going to show the Github Actions workflow for the Google Cloud and the OVH VPS.